 The Poor Knights Islands Made Me Wish I’d Learnt Diving

 For 15 years, I dreamt about diving and exploring the ocean but never got round to learning it.
 I’d tell myself that I’d never dive often enough to make it worthwhile.
-Imagine all that expensive gear sitting pretty for months at home, only to malfunction when it touched water due to disuse.
+Imagine all that high-quality scuba gear (I don’t compromise) sitting pretty for months at home, only to malfunction when it touched water due to disuse.
 It was an excuse that kept FOMO at bay for years.

 It all came crashing down one Kiwi summer morning when I found myself at the Poor Knights Islands.